Saccor/webb23-cms-boilerplate/README.md

 3. **URL Handling**: Use `cached_url` or `url` from Storyblok link objects
 4. **Error Handling**: Always provide fallbacks for missing data
 5. **Debugging**: Use console logs to debug data structures (see existing code for examples)
+6. **Responsive Design**: Use breakpoints and fluid layouts for different screen sizes
+7. **Typography**: Follow design guidelines for font sizes, weights, and spacing

 ## Troubleshooting